RavelloH/PSGameSpider/README.md

 │   ├── THE IDOLM@STER STELLA STAGE.jpg
 │   ├── THE KING OF FIGHTERS '97 GLOBAL MATCH.jpg
-│   ├── THE KING OF FIGHTERS '98 ULTIMATE MATCH FINAL EDITION .jpg │   ├── THE KING OF FIGHTERS 2002 UNLIMITED MATCH.jpg
+│   ├── THE KING OF FIGHTERS '98 ULTIMATE MATCH FINAL EDITION .jpg │   ├── THE KING OF FIGHTERS '98 ULTIMATE MATCH FINAL EDITION.jpg
+│   ├── THE KING OF FIGHTERS 2002 UNLIMITED MATCH.jpg
 │   ├── THE KING OF FIGHTERS XV.jpg
 │   ├── THE LAST REMNANT Remastered.jpg